mbattersby/BindMouselook/README.md

-# BindMouselok World of Warcraft Addon
+# BindMouselook World of Warcraft Addon

 Adds a key binding to enable you to toggle mouselook, which in combination with autorun allows me to save the RSI-inducing